cfriedline/cfriedline.github.com/content/paper-accepted-to-orphanet-journal-of-rare-diseases.md

 Date: 2013-07-03 12:10
-Title: New paper out in Orphanet Journal of Rare Diseases
+Title: New Paper Accepted to Orphanet Journal of Rare Diseases
 Tags: publications, microbiome

 Jeremy Gilbreath's paper, _A Core Microbiome Associated with the Peritoneal Tumors of